abdurem/printf/README.md

 # printf
-This is a group project done by two alx students https://github.com/abdurem and @AbdulsemedA.
+This is a group project done by two alx students https://github.com/abdurem and https://github.com/abdulsemeda.